ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp_to_pwa@vi.md

 ---
-"$title": Turn your AMP site into a PWA
+"$title": Biến website AMP của bạn thành một PWA "$order": '10'
-"$order": '10'
 description: By caching resources within the browser, a PWA is able to provide data, assets, and offline pages to the user to keep them engaged and informed.
 tutorial: 'true'